aker-gateway/Aker/README.md

     * Setup your environment in 15 minutes using [this ansible playbook](https://github.com/aker-gateway/aker-freeipa-playbook)
   * Integration with config management tools.
   * Parsable audit logs (json for example to work with Elasticsearch)
+    * Integrate with Elasticsearch using [this ansible playbook](https://github.com/aker-gateway/aker-elk-playbook)
   * Highly available setup